specstoryai/tutorials/using-cursor-to-create-sample-data/README.md

 # Classic Cars Gallery Tutorial

 This repository contains the sample code for the tutorial ["Using Cursor to Create Sample Data"](https://newsletter.specstory.com/p/using-cursor-to-create-sample-data).
 The tutorial demonstrates how to build an interactive classic cars gallery using Next.js and ShadcN UI components.
+Mainly it's meant to show how to use Cursor to create sample data for your projects.

 ## Features
 - Display of classic cars from the 1950s and 1960s